sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### ELAN - EUDICO Linguistic Annotator
 [ELAN](https://archive.mpi.nl/tla/elan) [@wittenburg2006elan] is an annotation tool for audio and video recordings.
 With ELAN, a user can add an unlimited number of textual annotations to audio and/or video recordings.
-An annotation can be a sentence, word, gloss, comment, translation, or a description of any feature observed in the media.
+An annotation can be a sentence, word, gloss, comment, translation, or description of any feature observed in the media.
 Annotations can be created on multiple layers, called tiers, which can be hierarchically interconnected.
 An annotation can either be time-aligned to the media or refer to other existing annotations.
 The content of annotations consists of Unicode text, and annotation documents are stored in an XML format (EAF).